RudoRoemer/pdb2movie/README.md

 Python libraries: argparse

 Instructions:
-Recompiling FIRST is necessary!
+Recompiling FIRST and diagstd is necessary!
-1) Go to FIRST-190916-SAW/src and run 'make clean'.
+1) Go to FIRST-190916-SAW/src and run 'make'.
-2) run 'make'.
+2) You should be ready to go!

-3) You should be ready to go!
+(Note that if your C++/Fortran compilers are not the ones I use, you might need to edit some Makefiles.)

 Usage:
 python pdb2movie.py FILE [options]